 Besides these superfast runs on the street, the license plate of Brook’s Plaid Model S is as much interesting, it says “SPCBALZ”, a reference to the movie Spaceballs that inspired the name of Tesla’s Plaid acceleration mode.

 DragTimes took another Tesla Model S Plaid to the dragstrip earlier this month for some solo runs to test the 0-60 and 1/4 mile performance numbers.
 They got the best quarter-mile time of 9.248 seconds which is just 0.001 sec behind Jay Leno’s 9.247 seconds time he claimed on CNBC.

 Jay Leno might have tested the car in ideal conditions.
-But in the following DragTimes video, Brook tells that they experienced headwind during the dragstrip runs which might have hurt a little bit of time.
-However, with a 0.208 Cd the new Model S is one of the most aerodynamic production cars ever made as well, therefore it still performed well enough.
+But in the following DragTimes video, Brook tells that they experienced headwinds during the dragstrip runs which might have hurt a little bit of time.
+However, with a 0.208 Cd, the new Model S is one of the most aerodynamic production cars ever made as well, therefore it still performed well enough.

 WallStreet Zen created the following graph that compares the acceleration of Tesla Model S Plaid against other supercars from the ICE world.
 For proof, you can watch a Tesla Model S Plaid defeat a Bugatti Chiron in a drag racing battle.